ProjectGinsberg/SDK/README.md

     ```

 ###Get Data

-Getting users data from the system is done via single calls the the SDK, which, if logged in and successful, will send data back to the app via the callbacks `DataReceived` method.
+Getting users data from the system is done via single calls to the SDK, which, if logged in and successful, will send data back to the app via the callbacks `DataReceived` method.
 The get methods follow a standard format, with a set of parameters to define for what range of values to get back, of the type of data requested.
+If a fault occurs, then a call to `CommentError` will be made.
 These values are as follows:

  *  **String Range -**  Range to get data for.
 Is one of: "All":Get all available data, "ID":For particular wellbeing entry given by the ID param, "From":From the given typeFrom param, "To":Upto the given typeTo param, "FromTo":Between the given typeFrom/typeTo params.
  *  **String TypeFrom -** Type of range to start getting data from.
 Is one of: "Yesterday", "Lastweek", "Lastyear", "Date"